helium/HIP/0016-random-consensus-group-election.md

 - Author(s): [@PaulVMo](https://github.com/PaulVMo) (@PaulM on Discord)
 - Start Date: 2020-10-14
-- Category: Economic
+- Category: Economic, Technical
 - Original HIP PR: https://github.com/helium/HIP/pull/54
 - Tracking Issue: https://github.com/helium/HIP/issues/55

 # Summary
 [summary]: #summary

-Changes to the election process for Consensus Group (CG) members to make all active hotspots equally likely to be selected to the CG instead of the current functionality that favors hotspots with a higher hotspot score.
+Changes to the election process for Consensus Group (CG) members to make all active hotspots equally likely to be selected to the CG instead of the current functionality that favors hotspots with a higher hotspot PoC-based score.

 # Motivation
 [motivation]: #motivation